-You will be assigned a unique study code as a participant in this study.
-This code will not include personal information that could identify you (e.g. it will not include your name, health card number, SIN, date of birth, address etc.).
-This code will be used on your data and samples collected during the course of this study, so that your identity will be kept confidential.
-Only the study doctors and other designated study team members at your local enrollment site will have access to the master 'key' linking your name to your unique study code and research-related information.
-Although LifeLabs and the lab involved in your blood collection will know your identity and unique study code, they will not have access to any of your research data.
-The key matching your name to your study code will not be released to anyone else without your consent, unless required by law.
+They will be assigned a unique study code as a participant in this study.
+This code will not include personal information that could identify them (e.g. it will not include their name, health card number, SIN, date of birth, address etc.).
+This code will be used on their data and samples collected during the course of this study, so that their identity will be kept confidential.
+Only the study doctors, their designated study team members, and LifeLabs will be able to match their name to the unique study code that is used on their research-related information.
+The key matching their name to their study code will not be released to anyone else without your consent, unless required by law.

-Most of your study data (such as your WGS data, medical details about your condition, photographs, etc) will be labelled only with your unique study code and will be stored in password-protected files on computer servers protected by strict security measures.
-Any photographs taken of you will be stored in a separate file from your other study data.
-The 'key' matching your name to unique study code will be stored on a secure server at your local study doctor's institution, in a separate password-protected file, and will not be sent outside of your local enrollment site
+Most of their study data (such as their WGS data, medical details about their condition, photographs, etc) will be labelled only with their unique study code and will be stored in password-protected files on the computer servers at the study doctors' institutions, which are protected by strict security measures.
+Any photographs taken of them will be stored in a separate file from their other study data.
+The list matching their name to unique study code will be stored on the same secure servers, but in separate password-protected files.

-Hard-copies of paperwork which could contain your personal information (i.e. medical records received for this study, signed consent form, family tree drawn by the genetic counsellor during the research visit, and records of the study team's communications with you) will be kept in a file in a lockable cabinet behind a locked door at your study doctor's institution and will only be accessed by the study doctor and genetic counsellor at your local site.
+Hard-copies of paperwork which could contain their personal information (i.e. medical records received for this study, signed consent form, family tree drawn by the genetic counsellor during the research visit, and records of the study team's communications with you) will be kept in a file in a lockable cabinet behind a locked door at their study doctor's institution and will only be accessed by the study doctor and genetic counsellor at their local site.

-If we present or publish any study results for other scientists or health care providers, we will not include any personal information about you.
-If we wish to include your photographs in a future scientific presentation or publication, we will re-contact you to ask for separate consent, and you will have the right to say 'yes' or 'no'.
+If we present or publish any study results for other scientists or health care providers, we will not include any personal information about them.
+If we wish to include their photographs in a future scientific presentation or publication, we will re-contact you to ask for separate consent, and you will have the right to say 'yes' or 'no'.
 Any scientific papers we write from this study will be reviewed by our Indigenous oversight committee before being published.

-As discussed in previous sections, if you receive a clinical report of your genetic test results from LifeLabs, it will contain your name and other identifying information on it and will become part of your medical record.
+As discussed in previous sections, if you receive a clinical report of their genetic test results from LifeLabs, it will contain their name and other identifying information on it and will become part of their medical record.
 It will also be stored long-term in the LifeLabs clinical genetics database.
-As part of your medical record, it may be read by any healthcare providers involved in your care, either now or in the future.
+As part of your medical record, it may be read by any healthcare providers involved in their care, either now or in the future.
 Safeguards are in place, as the privacy of medical records is protected by law.